-- 144. Countrywide's compensation system also rewarded employees for selling loans at a premium, i.e., at prices above what borrowers would otherwise qualify for based on Countrywide's posted prices.
-Monthly commissions were increased for selling loans with premiums and reduced for selling loans with prices below those posted by Countywide.
-Thus, loan officers in Countrywide's wholesale branches were motivated to persuade loan brokers to negotiate loans at high premiums for their borrowers, which was not typically in the borrowers' best interests. - 145.
-Countrywide's high-pressure sales environment and compensation system encouraged serial refinancing of Countrywide loans.
+- encouraged serial refinancing of Countrywide loans.
 The retail compensation systems created incentives for loan officers to churn the loans of borrowers to whom they had previously sold loans, without regard to a borrower's ability to repay, and with the consequence of draining equity from borrowers' homes.
-Although Countrywide maintained a policy that discouraged loan officers from refinancing Countrywide loans within a short time period after the original loan funded (Countrywide often changed this time period, which was as low as three months for some loan products), loan officers boosted their loan sales by targeting the easiest group of potential borrowers to locate Countrywide borrowers as soon as that period expired. - 146.
-Countrywide management at all levels pressured the employees below them to sell and approve more loans, at the highest prices, as quickly as possible, in order to maximize Countrywide's profits on the secondary market.
+Although Countrywide maintained a policy that discouraged loan officers from refinancing Countrywide loans within a short time period after the original loan funded (Countrywide often changed this time period, which was as low as months for some loan products), loan officers boosted their loan sales by targeting the easiest group of potential borrowers to locate Countrywide borrowers as soon as that period expired. - and approve more loans, at the highest prices, as quickly as possible, in order to maximize Countrywide's profits on the secondary market.
 Defendant Sambol, for example, monitored Countrywide's loan production numbers and pressured employees involved in selling loans or supervising them to produce an ever-increasing numbers of loans, faster.
 Regional vice presidents pressured branch managers to increase their branches' loan numbers.
-Branch managers pressured loan officers to produce more loans, faster, and often set their own branch-level production quotas.

-- 147. Underwriters were also pressured to approve greater numbers of loans quickly and to overlook underwriting guidelines while doing so.
+Branch managers pressured loan officers to produce more loans, faster, and often set their own branch-level production quotas. - 147.
+Underwriters were also pressured to approve greater numbers of loans quickly and to overlook underwriting guidelines while doing so.
 Defendant Sambol pressured underwriters to increase their loan production and to increase approval rates by relaxing underwriting criteria.
 Regional operations vice presidents, branch operations managers, branch managers, and loan officers all pressured underwriters to rush loan approvals.
 Countrywide required underwriters to meet loan processing quotas and paid bonuses to underwriters who exceeded them. - 148.
 Customer service representatives at Countrywide's Call Center also were expected to achieve quotas and received bonuses for exceeding them.
 Countrywide required service representatives to complete calls in three minutes or less, and to complete as many as sixty-five to eighty-five calls per day.
 Although three minutes is not sufficient time to assist the confused or distressed borrowers who contacted them, Countrywide required service representatives to market refinance loans or piggyback HELOCs to borrowers who called with questions -- including borrowers who were behind on their monthly payments or facing foreclosure.
 Using a script, the service representatives were required to pitch the loan and transfer the caller to the appropriate Countrywide division.
-Service representatives also received bonuses for loans that were so referred and funded. - 149.
-Countrywide employees from senior management down to branch managers pressured the employees below them to sell certain kinds of products.
+Service representatives also received bonuses for loans that were so referred and funded.

+- 149. Countrywide employees from senior management down to branch managers pressured the employees below them to sell certain kinds of products.
 Regional vice presidents, area managers, and branch managers pushed loan officers to sell Pay Option ARMs, piggyback HELOCs, and loans with prepayment penalties, primarily because such loans boosted branch profits, manager commissions, and Countrywide's profits on the secondary market. - 150.
 If any of these employees, including branch managers, loan officers, loan processors, underwriters, and customer service representatives, failed to produce the numbers expected, Countrywide terminated their employment.

-AS PART OF ITS DECEPTIVE SCHEME, COUNTRYWIDE COMPENSATED ITS BUSINESS PARTNER BROKERS AT A HIGHER RATE FOR MORE DESTRUCTION OF SERVICES THALLY PROVIDED BY THE BROKERS
+VIII.
+AS PART OF ITS DECEPTIVE SCHEME, COUNTRYWIDE COMPENSATED ITS BUSINESS PARTNER BROKERS AT A HIGHER RATE FOR MORE PROFITABLE LOANS, WITHOUT CONSIDERATION OF SERVICES ACTUALLY PROVIDED BY THE BROKERS